super0605/DjangoWebsite/README.md

-# DjangoReactTodo2
-A simple CRUD Todo app with Token Authentication
+# User Authentication and CURD For Self Study